 2. Enable the service

 2.)
-After that, reload and enable the service by running commands below one by one:
+After saving the file (for nano, press Ctrl+X, type y and hit Enter), reload and enable the service by running commands below one by one:

 sudo systemctl daemon-reload